 Dr. Michael Zeineh received a B.S. in Biology at Caltech in 1995 and obtained his M.D.-Ph.D. from UCLA in 2003.
 After internship also at UCLA, he went on to radiology residency and neuroradiology fellowship both at Stanford.
-He has been an assistant professor of radiology since 2010.
+He has been faculty in Stanford Neuroradiology since 2010.
 Combining clinical acumen in neuroradiology with advanced MRI acquisition and image processing as well as histologic validation, Dr. Zeineh hopes to advance the care of patients with neurodegenerative disorders.
-In particular, he is interested in Alzheimer's disease, sports-related mild traumatic brain injury, and chronic fatigue syndrome.
-Additionally, he is specifically interested and has over 20 years of experience studying hippocampal anatomy and pathology.

 - Clinical Functional MRI

 - Clinical Diffusion Tensor Imaging

 Honors & Awards

 Clinical Scientist Development Award, Doris Duke Charitable Foundation (7/1/15-6/30/18)

 ISMRM Clinical Stipend, International Society for Magnetic Resonance in Medicine (2013)

 ISMRM Clinical Stipend, International Society for Magnetic Resonance in Medicine (2012)